 Bioshock is a critically acclaimed corridor shooter released in 2007.
-The myth regarding Bioshock is that it’s a revolutionary shooter and one of the best games ever!
+The video game myth regarding Bioshock is that it’s a revolutionary shooter and one of the best games ever!
 We can’t really dispute the latter since it’s mostly a matter of opinion, one that’s about as strong as calling Pong the best game ever.

 This game simply doesn’t live up to its praise.
 It isn’t revolutionary in any way, shape, or form.
 That isn’t to say it’s bad, it’s just nothing new really, except maybe for some AI quirks.
 It replicates the time period well through a few set pieces, some of the music, and some of the voice acting, but they threw away the potential for creating a truly unique setting by limiting it to corridors.